top of page

 Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.

 Timbs v.
-Indiana (2019) incorporated the Excessive Fines Clause against the states.
+Indiana (2019) incorporated the Excessive Fines Clause against the states, limiting civil asset forfeiture abuse.

 9th Ammendment